ethrmor/chug-official/posts/chug-league-debuts-new-website.md

 title: 'Chug League Debuts New Website'
 author: 'The Commish'
 authorImage: 'ethan'
-desc: 'Chug League rolls out new hub for all things ASMC'
+desc: 'The new hub for all things ASMC'
 socialImage: news/site.jpg
 thumbnailImage: news/site.jpg
 date: '2022-08-04'